areias/wallpaper/README.md

 # Automatically update your wallpaper with Magicseaweed's Photo of The Day

-Magicseewead, my favourite surf forecast site, has a whole archive of epic surf photos.
+Magicseaweed, my favourite surf forecast site, has a whole archive of epic surf photos.
 This little python script downloads a photo from Magicseaweed's Photo of The Day archives and sets it as background wallpaper.
 Built using Python 3 and Ubuntu 16.04.

 ## Inspect the Photo of the Day page